NFabrizio/react-intro-workshop/README.md

 5. Install create-react-app.
     On your machine in a terminal, run the following command:
     `npm install -g create-react-app`
+6. Create a base React application
+    On your machine in a terminal, run the following command:
+    `create-react-app my-tech-summit-2019-app`
+7. Test the base React application
+    On your machine in a terminal, change into the my-tech-summit-2019-app directory created in the previous step, and run the following command:
+    `npm start`
+    The application should start and automatically open in a browser window.
-6. Clone the workshop repo to your local machine.
+8. Clone the workshop repo to your local machine.
     On your machine in a terminal, run the following command:
     `git clone https://github.com/NFabrizio/react-intro-workshop.git`